bekk/bekk-christmas/post/elm/hurry-curry.md

 isBetween : Int -> Int -> Int -> Bool
 ```

 Many will read this type signature in a different way compared the the easier definition we saw earlier.
 They might say that `isBetween` is a function which takes three `Int`s and returns a `Bool`.
 But if that's the case, why are we forced to write all those arrows?
-Especially considering arrows seemingly work both as a input seperator _and_ as a seperator between inputs and inputs.
+Especially considering arrows seemingly work both as a input separator _and_ as a separator between inputs and outputs.

 Actually, arrows _only_ seperate one input value and a return value.
 The type signature for `isBetween` should be read as 'a function that takes an `Int` _and returns a function_ that takes an `Int` and returns a function that takes an `Int` and returns `Bool`'.
 This is the same type signature, but written differently: